-Hand luggage - You can carry hand luggage through the airport security search point providing the dimensions of these items does not exceed a maximum length of 56cm, width of 45cm and depth of 25cm (including wheels, handles, side pockets etc).
-Please note that some airlines impose more restrictive dimensions than these, so you should check with your airline before travelling.
+- Hand luggage dimensions must not exceed 56cm long, 45cm wide, 25cm deep (including wheels, handles, side pockets etc).
+Some airlines impose more restrictive dimensions so you must check with your airline before flying.

-The following list is indicative of the type of item NOT permitted in hand luggage.
-It should be remembered that this list serves only as an example of the type of item that is prohibited and is not exhaustive.
-It should also be noted that it is in addition to (and does not replace) the list of dangerous and illegal goods that are published by individual airlines.
+The following list is indicative of the type of item not permitted in cabin baggage.
+This is an example list and is not exhaustive.
+Please note this is in addition to the list of dangerous and illegal goods published by individual airlines.